National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 ### Constraints with aggregated data pertaining to small groups of patients (aka small 'cell sizes') {#sec-publishing-drr-small}

 To protect patient's data confidentiality, aggregations pertaining to fewer than 20 persons, unless the value is zero, must be identified with a symbol (best represented as `< 20` with a corresponding statement that group size below 20 has been obscured in accordance with the N3C Data Use Agreement).
-Users may apply for an appeal to reduce the reportable threshold down to 10 (via the Enclave-external helpdesk, see @sec-support).
+Users may apply for an appeal to reduce the reportable threshold down to 10 (via the Enclave-external help desk, see @sec-support).
 A strong scientific rationale for this must be provided.
 NCATS makes the final decision about whether to approve the appeal.
 In no cases may group sizes below 10 be considered.